Early careers

 Most of our graduate programmes require a passed degree but for some roles we also require UCAS points.
 Please check individual job descriptions for academic requirements.

-We’ll need further information from you so we can consider the impact any extenuating circumstances may have had on your grades.
+Yes however we’ll need further information from you so we can consider the impact any extenuating circumstances may have had on your grades.
+There will be a space for you to add this on the application form.

 You’ll have to wait six months from the date you took your online assessment before re-applying.
 If you apply again before this date your application will be automatically rejected.